riongull/notes/Dash-MN-notes.md

 ```

 Arguments:
-* "mode"      (string, optional/required to use filter, defaults = status) The mode to run list in
+* "`mode`"      (string, optional/required to use filter, defaults = status) The mode to run list in
-* "filter"    (string, optional) Filter results.
+* "`filter`"    (string, optional) Filter results.
 Partial match by IP by default in all modes, additional matches in some modes are also available

-Available commands:
+Available `command`s:
 ```sh
 activeseconds     # Print number of seconds masternode recognized by the network as enabled (since latest issued `masternode start/start-many/start-alias`) addr              # Print ip address associated with a masternode (can be additionally filtered, partial match)